Learn how to eat healthy on a budget with smart planning, shopping and cooking.

 Shop at warehouse clubs and value-driven stores

 Warehouse clubs like Costco have jumped onto the organic bandwagon in a big way.
 Just be careful to buy things you will actually use and not more than your family can eat.
 Certain value-driven stores like Aldi and Trader Joes have some very good prices on organic and healthy foods.
 Look for the store-brand, which usually cost less than popular brand names.
 If you don’t have these stores near you, Thrive Market is an online membership club with fantastic prices on packaged natural and organic products.
+Or check out other places to shop for organic food online.

 Real life: Costco sells organic chicken in 3 packs at a much lower price per pound than regular grocery stores.
 The packs can be separated easily so I toss a couple in the freezer for later use.